codalogic/exodep/README.md

 ## uritemplate

-The URI template is used to map the files mentioned in the `copy` commands into a URL that can be used to download a file.
+The URI template is used to map the files mentioned in the `get` commands into a URL that can be used to download a file.

 When you want to download files from Github or BitBucket, rather than using